TourBySpot

 Church interior

-Explore the historic Church interior of Santa Maria delle Grazie in Milan, Italy, a UNESCO site blending Gothic and Renaissance styles and home to 'The Last Supper'.
+Explore the exquisite Church interior of Santa Maria delle Grazie in Milan, Italy, a UNESCO World Heritage site blending Gothic and Renaissance architecture.

 Overview